-If DLM staff discovers that a user's account is being retrieved and used by someone other than the account owner, that account will be considered compromised.
+If DLM staff discover that a user's account is being retrieved and used by someone other than the account owner, that account will be considered compromised.
 It will be sequestered until a state assessment administrator notifies the DLM Service Desk to unlocked to account and reset the password.

-HINT: Help test administrators who have students who are leaving or joining the classroom after an assessment window has opened.
-Work with the data manager so these students have accurate records and receive testlets the appropriate school.
+HINT: Work with the data manager to ensure students who are transferring into or out of a classroom after the spring assessment window has opened have accurate records and receive testlets at the appropriate school.
 A student who has begun testing in one school and transfers to another can continue testing as soon as the student is enrolled in the new school and rostered.
 All completed testlets follow the student.